 [Story] Something Awesome (for Great Stories) by Jace Doe.

 Alternately, for longer work queries, if Anna Doe is submitting a query for her novel Holy Crap, Birds!, she would use the subject line

 [Query] Holy Crap, Birds! by Anna Doe.

-Please submit a synopsis of your work, plus the entire short work, or the first 10,000 words or so (about twenty pages) for longer work queries.
+Please submit the entire short work, or the first 10,000 words or so (about twenty pages) for longer work queries.
+If your work is longer than 10,000 words, please also submit a synopsis.
 We will accept the following formats: Microsoft Word (.doc, .docx), Open Document Format/LibreOffice/Calligra Words (.odt), Markdown, TeX of various flavors.
 We can also accept Google Docs, but would prefer a standalone file.